yupenghe/methylpy/README.md

 ```
 If you would like to install methylpy in path of your choice, run
 `python setup.py install --prefix=/USER/PATH/`.
-Then, try `methylpy` and if it gives no error, the setup is likely successful.
+Then, try `methylpy` and if no error pops out, the setup is likely successful.
 See [Test methylpy](#test-methylpy) for more rigorious test.
-Last, processing large dataset will require space for storing temporary files.
-However,
+Last, processing large dataset will require large spare space for temporary files.
-the default directory is unlikely to fit the need.
+Usually, the default directory for temporary files will not meet the need.
-You may want to set the `TMPDIR` environmental variable to the absolute path of a directory
+You may want to set the `TMPDIR` environmental variable to the (absolute) path of a directory
 on hard drive with sufficient space (e.g. `/YOUR/TMP/DIR/`).
 This can be done by adding the
-below command to ~/.bashrc file: `export TMPDIR=/YOUR/TMP/DIR/`.
+below command to `~/.bashrc file`: `export TMPDIR=/YOUR/TMP/DIR/` and run `source ~/.bashrc`.

 #### Step 2 - Install dependencies
 python is required for running methylpy.
 Both python2 (>=2.7.9) and python3 (>=3.6.2) will work.